60-Second Summary

 They aren't researching their options or just looking for blog posts — they know what they need and are almost ready to buy.

-Buyer intent data is specific signals users send that tell you they’re ready for your sales or marketing team to step in and close the deal.
+Buyer intent data are specific signals users send that tell your sales or marketing team they're ready to close the deal.

 Requesting a demo or signing up for a trial are the most obvious examples of buyer intent.